google/cargo-raze/README.md

 at.
 It is intended that stakeholders in the dependencies collaborate to upgrade dependencies atomically, and fix breakages across their codebase simultaneously.
-In the event that this isn't feasible, it is still possible to use cargo-raze in a decentralized scenario, but its unlikely that such decoupled repositories would interact well together with the current implementation.
+In the event that this isn't feasible, it is still possible to use cargo-raze in a decentralized scenario, but it's unlikely that such decoupled repositories would interact well together with the current implementation.

 Regardless of the approach chosen, the rust_rules should be brought in to the